When working in Windows, you may receive the following error message:

 For more information on updating your drivers, see the following content on the Microsoft website:

-Run System File Checker (CFS) to check your files
+Run System File Checker (SFC) to check your files

 Use System File Checker to scan your PC for missing or corrupt files.
 To do this, follow these steps: